dynamsoft-docs/code-parser-docs/introduction/index.md

 Countries covered: USA, Canada, South Africa.

 All versions of the AAMVA Driver's License/Identification Specification used in the US and Canada are supported.
+The PDF417 barcodes on driver licenses with magnetic stripes, which follow the AAMVA Magnetic Stripe standard, are capable to get parsed.

 * South African driver's license

 The fields parsed from the South African driver's license are currently limited to some personal information, while the full information will be parsed in a future release.

+* Aadhaar Card in India

+The normal QR codes or Secure QR codes on eAadhaar, Aadhaar Letter and Aadhaar PVC Card are all capable to be parsed.

 * Coming soon